DR JULIAN WOJTULEWICZ,

 Georgia is a passionate physiotherapist with an avid interest in Paediatrics.
 Having had exposure to both the public and private physiotherapy settings, Georgia loves the challenge of working across a broad range of conditions.
 She comes with clinical experience working with children with developmental delays, connective tissue disorders (hypermobility), genetic conditions, coordination difficulties, gait and postural concerns, musculoskeletal conditions and injuries.
 She has worked across the sporting spectrum, both with school sport and alongside some of Australia’s Olympic and Paralympic athletes.
 She worked closely with the NSW Institute of Sport preparing the athletes for the Tokyo 2021 Olympic Games.
 Georgia thrives on seeing children reach their full potential.
 She believes in providing a energic and welcoming environment for children and their families.
 Georgia graduated with a Bachelor of Sport and Exercise Science and a Masters of Physiotherapy. |

-Nutritionist biography
+Audiologist biography

 EMMA BROWN